- Recognition and Registration of Student Organizations

 - Opportunities for leadership training

-The group will need to submit paperwork to create a 60/agency account, unless another on-campus account is already active with the business office, as no off-campus accounts are permitted.
+The group will need to submit paperwork to create a 60/agency account, unless another on-campus account is already active with the Business Office, as no off-campus accounts are permitted.
 (Visit www.wartburg.edu/orgs/guide for the form.)
 This step isn’t necessary for any group that will not have any forms of financial transactions.

 To maintain eligibility, a recognized student organization must renew its application for recognition with the Campus Programming Office every year by Sept.
 20. All currently recognized student organizations will receive renewal instructions from the Campus Programming Office at the beginning of each academic year.
 This annual renewal process must provide the Campus Programming Office with the following:

 - A copy of the current organization constitution and bylaws (as requested or if changes have been made).

-- Participate in organizational/leadership workshops put on by Campus Programming.
+- Participate in organizational/leadership workshops (Operation Organization) put on by Campus Programming.